colintsmith/startup/notes.md

 Two big organizations manage the internet: the IETF and ICANN
 IETF = internet engineering task force
 ICANN = the Internet corporationof assigned names and numbers

+# HTML notes
+We separate HTML into elements and tags.
+Text is okay and can be used as an element.
+A tag can enclose an element to specify what it is.
+Every HTML element can have attributes.
+Attributes go in tag brackets and the actual attribute can have quotation marks around it.
+Comments are surrounded by two dashes.